vigilentMOE/music/README.md

 Web framework is flask

 ### To do:
-- [ ] Add mypy and requirements installation to Makefile
+- [x] Add mypy and requirements installation to Makefile
-- [ ] Initially configure pyproject.toml
+- [x] Initially configure pyproject.toml
+- [x] Initial app functionality